comunica/Article-SSWS2020-AMF/content/evaluation.md

 The following experiments execute WatDiv with a dataset scale of 100 and a query count of 5 for the default query templates, leading to a total of 100 queries.
+We only report results for Bloom filters for experiments where no significant difference was measured with GCS.
 Each experiment includes a warmup phase, and averages results over 3 separate runs.
 During this warmup phase, the server caches all generated AMFs.